 Labor is another word for your body’s natural process of childbirth.
 It starts with your first steady contractions and goes through the delivery of both your baby and placenta.

-Some women experience very distinct signs of labor, while others do not.
-No one knows what causes labor to start or when it will start, but several hormonal and physical changes may indicate the beginning of labor:
+Some have very distinct signs of labor, while others don’t.
+No one knows what causes labor to start or when it will start, but several hormonal and physical changes help indicate the beginning of labor.

 Passing of the mucus plug

 The mucus plug accumulates at the cervix during pregnancy.
 When the cervix begins to open wider, the mucus is discharged into the vagina.
 It may be clear, pink, or slightly bloody.
 This is also known as “show” or “bloody show.”
 Labor may begin soon after the mucus plug is discharged or 1 to 2 weeks later.

 Contractions are the tightening of the muscles of the uterus.
 During contractions, the abdomen becomes hard.
 Between contractions, the uterus relaxes and the abdomen becomes soft.
 The way a contraction feels is different for each person, and it may feel different from one pregnancy to the next.